10 TV Shows That Found a Second Life on Netflix After Cancellation

 Here are ten shows that were cancelled on their original networks — and found a second life on Netflix.

-1. Lucifer (Fox, 2016–2018 → Netflix, 2019–2021) — The most famous Netflix save.
+- Lucifer (Fox, 2016–2018 → Netflix, 2019–2021) — The most famous Netflix save.
 Fox cancelled Lucifer after three seasons. #SaveLucifer trended #1 on Twitter worldwide.
 Within a month, Netflix picked it up for a fourth season.
 The show ran for three more seasons on Netflix, concluding properly in 2021.
-The penultimate episode of season 4 was even titled "Save Lucifer."
+According to TVLine, the Netflix revival outperformed the Fox run in both viewership and critical reception, proving that sometimes a show just needs the right platform.

 For every show saved, dozens more never get a second chance.
 That's why every cancelled show deserves a proper ending — whether the network provides it or the fans do.
 Explore our library of fan-written conclusions.